majgis/change-log/README.md

 Command line generation of a [Semantic Versioning][0] based change log.

-This project is still in the early stages of development, so it is still rough around the edges, with more features to come.
-For example, the tool intelligence is currently low, so be careful removing sections created by `change-log init`, especially under the Unreleased section.
+Please note: the tool intelligence is currently low.
+Be careful not to remove sections created by `change-log init`, especially under the Unreleased section.

+This project was inpired by [Keep a Change Log][2] but the format is different, with a focus on the SemVer versions.

 ## API